 Access to Rome:

 Access to Rome was initially was a big concern for me, as I Pini Campground seemed to be far in the outskirts in Fiano Romano.
 It turned out to be very easy to get into the city.
 The campground provided a shuttle bus directly to the center.
 Of course we are a little more adventurous and prefer not to be shuttled around, so we took the public transportation route.
 Just a 10 minute drive and we were at the train station, with free parking!
-We purchased our BIRG day pass tickets (Biglietto Integrato Regionale Giornaliero – train and metro combo) and we were set to go.
-(Anya was free on the Rome metro, so we only needed a train ticket for her).
+We purchased our BIRG day pass tickets (Biglietto Integrato Regionale Giornaliero – train and metro combo) and we were set to go. (our daughter was free on the Rome metro, so we only needed a train ticket for her).

 About I Pini Camping outside of Rome:

 They had everything we needed right in the campground and were just a 5 minute drive to the nearest grocery store.

 Features: Small gift shop, a well stocked market, 1 restaurant with great pizza, a small snack cafe, 2 pools, tennis courts, trampoline, kids activities and evening activities/games for all ages.
 The front desk was well stocked with books, maps and supplies for planning.
 They even offered day trips and tours.
 Internet access was only at the restaurant area, so this was a little inconvenient.